meligo/ordina-jworks.github.io/_posts/2017-05-18-Blockchain-code-examples.md

     </div>
 </div>

-1. Here our accounts will be displayed when we have them and also their individual balance.
+1. All our local accounts will be displayed and their individual balance.
-1. The total balance of all accounts on this node.
+2. The total balance of all accounts on this node.
-1. The transactions that have been executed by the accounts from this node.
+3. The transactions that have been executed by the accounts from this node.
-I have a few grayed out transaction because they are from other networks I have on my pc.
-1. General information about the network
+4. General information about the network
-      * The top left icon will show the blocks mined.
+      * The top left icon will show the aamount of blocks mined.
-      * The top right shows the amount of peers.
+      * The top right icon shows the amount of peers connected.
       * The middle icon shows the time since the last mined block.
-    It shows 47 years because our genesis block says it was "mined" at 0 unix time so 01/01/1970.
+    It will say 47 years because there aren't any blocks mined yet and in our genesis block the timestamp is 0 unix time so 01/01/1970.
       * The last icon reminds us in red that we are on a private network.

 <div class="row" style="margin: 0 auto 2.5rem auto; width: 100%;">